 The year is dying in the night;

-Ring out, wild bells, and let him die. … continue reading the full article “Ring out the Old, and Ring in the New”
+Ring out, wild bells, and let him die. [read more …] “Ring out the Old, and Ring in the New”

 Millstreet Pipe Band played at the Cork Senior Football Championship Final in Páirc Uí Chaoimh between Ballincollig and Carbery Rangers today in front of a crowd of over 10,000.
 The last County Final before the stadium is redeveloped.